mailispriks/tasks-mailis-priks/TASK_8.md

 1. Find all movies, where Leonardo DiCaprio has played
 2. Compare these movies:
-- Log out for each Leonardo DiCaprio movie data like that:
+- Log out each Leonardo DiCaprio movie data like that:
 ```
 Movie title:
 Director